 - Getting around indoors: does your relative need help navigating stairs, moving from room to room, getting in and out of chairs or bed?
-Aids and adaptations to list include a hoist, monkey pole or bed-raiser; a commode or raised toilet seat; bath rails, shower seat or a hoist to help bath or shower; a walking stick, walking frame or crutches; special cutlery or a feeding cup to help eat and drink.
+Aids and adaptations to list include a hoist, bed- raiser or monkey pole (an under-bed, overhead support pole to help someone lift themselves into a sitting position); a commode or raised toilet seat; bath rails, shower seat or a hoist to help bath or shower; a walking stick, walking frame or crutches; special cutlery or a feeding cup to help with eating and drinking.

-- Communicating: if your relative has poor sight, do they need help reading their post?
+- Communicating: if your relative has poor eyesight, do they need help reading their post?
 If they are deaf, do they need help communicating?
 Can they hear the doorbell?

 - Supervision: is your relative in danger of falling?
 Do they need someone to watch over them in case they have a seizure or a fall?
 Are they confused and likely to put themselves in danger if no one is there to monitor them?

 5. Give as much detail about your relative as you can in each section, together with examples.
 Don’t worry about repeating yourself.
 It’s better to say something twice than not at all.
-It is also important to describe how another person helps your relative - or could help him or her.
+It's also important to describe how another person helps your relative - or could help them.
 That is a key reason to qualify for attendance allowance.

 6. Your relative may be asked to give their consent for the DWP to contact their GP, or the people or organisations involved with looking after your relative.
 This would be to get a clear understanding of their needs.
 While your relative doesn't have to agree to this, it might result in the benefit not being made available.

 7. Towards the end of the form there is the option to include a statement from someone who knows your relative and their needs.
-It is well worth asking someone to do this as it helps reinforce your relative's case.
-It could be a friend, another relative or professional person, such as a doctor or nurse.
-If that person understands the rules of the allowance, even better, as he or she will know what relevant information to include.
+It's worth asking someone to do this as it helps reinforce your relative's case.
+It could be a friend, another relative or a professional person, such as a doctor or nurse.
+If that person understands the rules of the allowance, it will be even better, as they will know what relevant information to include.

-8. Your relative must sign the form themselves, in which case ask him or her to read it through before signing.
-The exceptions to this rule include if you hold a power of attorney (or in Scotland, you are acting as a deputy for them), or there are other reasons why they can't sign, such as a mental-health problem.
+8. Your relative must sign the form themselves.
+You should therefore ask them to read it through before signing.
+The exceptions to this rule include if you hold a Power of Attorney, have an appointeeship or deputy powers for your relative, or there are other reasons why your relative can't sign, such as a mental-health problem.
 The form explains what you need to do in these circumstances.

-If you want additional help with completing the form, call the attendance allowance helpline (on the number given above) or see other helpful organisations.
+If you want additional help with completing the form, call the attendance allowance helpline on 0800 731 0122 or by textphone on 0800 731 0317 or see other helpful organisations.

-- If your relative is awarded the lower rate of payment, but their health deteriorates so that help both day and night is needed, contact the attendance allowance helpline to complete a form about how their needs have changed.
+- If your relative is awarded the lower rate of payment, but their health deteriorates so that help both day and night is needed, contact the attendance allowance helpline and they will send you a form to complete about how their needs have changed.

-- If your relative goes into an NHS hospital or is fully funded by the NHS in a care home, the allowance stops 28 days after the date of your relative's admission.
+- If your relative goes into an NHS hospital, or is fully funded by the NHS or a local authority in a care home, the allowance stops 28 days after the date of your relative's admission.

-In any of these circumstances, however, talk to the attendance allowance helpline (on the number given above) to ensure your relative still satisfies the conditions.
+In any of these circumstances, however, talk to the attendance allowance helpline on 0800 731 0122 or by textphone on 0800 731 0317 to ensure your relative still satisfies the conditions.

 - Paying for care: learn about when a local authority pays for a care home, third-party top-ups and NHS continuing health care.

-- Carer's allowance: if you are caring for someone who receives attendance allowance, you might be eligible for this benefit.
+- Carer's allowance: if you're caring for someone who receives attendance allowance, you might be eligible for this benefit.